 The Return of Bob Kelljan

 Kelljan already had an in with the series.
-He directed eight episodes of Starsky & Hutch, along with many other popular 1970s cop/action shows.
+He directed eight episodes of Starsky & Hutch, as well as many other popular 1970s cop/action shows.
 He lent his talents to Wonder Woman, Police Story, Vega$, and Charlie’s Angels.
 “The Vampire” was not his debut for Starsky & Hutch, though.
 He directed two episodes in 1975.

 The Legacy of “The Vampire”